MannLabs/alphatims/README.md

 ```
 ### Python and jupyter notebooks

 AlphaTims can be imported as a python package into any python script or notebook with the command `import alphatims`.
-An [exemplary jupyter notebook](nbs/example_analysis.ipynb) is present in the [nbs folder](nbs).
+An [exemplary jupyter notebook](nbs/example_analysis.ipynb) (with the extra option `gui` activated for all plotting capabilities) is present in the [nbs folder](nbs).

 ## Under the hood